The best advocates of our graduate careers are the trainees themselves. Read what four of them have to say about life at AG.

 Excellent facilities, great surroundings

-The facilities and the building are excellent.
-Addleshaw Goddard have invested heavily in the offices and they’re great surroundings to work in.
-Their continued investment is a symptom of the firm’s success and growth in recent years, which only seems to be continuing.
+The offices are excellent, and the investment reflects the firm's success and growth in recent years, which only seems to be continuing.

 Highly complex work